Earn £4.50 bounty when promoting Amazon Music Unlimited

 Yes, Prime Music is accessible within the same Amazon Music app as Amazon Music Unlimited.

-- Does a visitor need to complete the Amazon Music 30-day Free Trial before I get paid?
+- Does a visitor need to complete the Amazon Music Unlimited 30-day Free Trial before I get paid?

 - How can I track how many Amazon Music memberships I have referred?

-A customer is eligible for a trial as long as they (a) have not taken an Amazon Music Free Trial within the preceding 12 months on the associated account or credit card for either service and (b) are over 18.
+A customer is eligible for a free-trials as long as they (a) have not taken an Amazon Music Free Trial within the preceding 12 months on the associated account or credit card for either service and (b) are over 18.
 Amazon may update the eligibility requirements.

 - What constitutes a valid purchase?